jakebrokaw/jakebrokaw.github.io/illustration.md

 <h1>😸 Chaibu Studio</h1>

-<p>My wife and I run a small studio that sells quirky, minimal designs and prints. <a href="https://www.etsy.com/shop/ChaibuStudio" target="_blank">Visit our shop</a> if you want some new wall art or a custom illustration of your pet (see below)!</p>
+<p>My wife and I run a small <a href="https://www.etsy.com/shop/ChaibuStudio" target="_blank">studio</a> that sells quirky, minimal designs and prints.
+Visit our shop if you want some new wall art or a custom illustration of your pet (see below)!</p>

   <div class="image--medium">